NamrathaPrabhanjana/pod-stats/README.md

 The stats list is intentionally open-ended.
 You can add as many to the list as you would like :)

+The tool should be run on-demand basis and provide current stats when invoked.

 Repository Setup
 ----------------